SenpaiDesi/python-tools-security-info-gathering/readme.md

 Attempts to crack a password protected zip file

 ## DDOS tool
-An EDUCATIONAL ONLY tool for distributed Denial Of Service attacks.
+An EDUCATIONAL ONLY tool for Distributed Denial Of Service attacks.
 AGAIN I AM NOT RESPONSIBLE FOR ANY OF YOUR ACTIONS.
 I take no liability whatsoever

 # More to come SOON™